abdulrahim2002/thinkersclub/_posts/2023-08-20-how-to-turn-your-old-smartphone-into-a-home-server.md

 The username and IP address we already determined in step 5 and 6 resp.
 Note that it will promt you for password

+## Aftermath

+You can use [scp](https://linux.die.net/man/1/scp) command to transfer files between your computer and phone.
+In case you want to do development, there are a number of [programming packages](https://wiki.termux.com/wiki/Development_Environments) available in termux, you can find nodejs, python, C/C++ and tools for many other programming languages.

 ## Conclusion

 So, now you have successfully installed ssh in your android phone.
 You might find it useful to install vim, git, gccetc.
 There is a large [repository](https://termux.holehan.org/) of packages in termux, which covers pretty much everything your would need.
-You might also find it helpful to root your phone for root privilages, which will help you run all commands.
-But please beware that rooting can null your warrenty, check with local expert.
-If termux does'nt work for you then there are also other options like [kali net hunder](https://www.mobile-hacker.com/2023/07/18/how-to-install-kali-nethunter-on-rooted-oneplus-7-pro/)

-You can use [scp](https://linux.die.net/man/1/scp) command to transfer files between your computer and phone.

-## Setting up a web server